jessesomerville/libsast/README.md

                         sgrep rules directory
   --sgrep-file-extensions SGREP_FILE_EXTENSIONS [SGREP_FILE_EXTENSIONS ...]
-                        File extensions that should be scanned with sgrep --file-extensions FILE_EXTENSIONS [FILE_EXTENSIONS ...]
+                        File extensions that should be scanned with sgrep --sgrep-max-memory SGREP_MAX_MEMORY
-                        File extensions that should be scanned with pattern matcher
+                        Limit how much memory semgrep can use.
+A value of 0 means the memory usage is unbounded --file-extensions FILE_EXTENSIONS [FILE_EXTENSIONS ...]
-  --ignore-filenames IGNORE_FILENAMES [IGNORE_FILENAMES ...]
+                        File extensions that should be scanned with pattern matcher --ignore-filenames IGNORE_FILENAMES [IGNORE_FILENAMES ...]
                         File name(s) to ignore --ignore-extensions IGNORE_EXTENSIONS [IGNORE_EXTENSIONS ...]